The Reeve's Tale: Satiric aube

 As morning approaches, Aleyn and Malyne have an exchange of feelings which scholars have described as a mock aube or dawn-song, where two lovers express their sorrow at parting in the morning after a night together.
 Chaucer himself used aube elsewhere, for example in his Troilus and Criseyde.
 This type of love poem was usually written in a very high, courtly style and the characters in them were usually knights and ladies, but in this tale Chaucer brings it down to the level of a fabliau, which gives it a strong satire.
 For example, Aleyn, instead of saying to Malyne, "I am thyn own knight", says "I am thyn own clerk" (emph. added), and Malyne, between emotional words of parting, tells Aleyn about a bread in the mill—an odd fixture in any love poem.
 (This may be a slang term for pregnancy, similar to the modern "bun in the oven", a further humiliation to the Miller.)

 Adaptations

-"The Reeve's Tale" is one of eight of Chaucer's stories adapted by Pasolini in The Canterbury Tales.
-Patrick Duffett portrays Alan, Eamann Howell portrays John, the Italian producer/ actor Tiziano Longo portrays Simkin the Miller, Eileen King portrays his wife and Heather Johnson portrays Molly.
+"The Reeve's Tale" is one of eight of Chaucer's stories adapted by Pier Paolo Pasolini in The Canterbury Tales.
+Patrick Duffett portrays Alan, Eamann Howell portrays John, the Italian producer/actor Tiziano Longo portrays Simkin the Miller, Eileen King portrays his wife and Heather Johnson portrays Molly.